SaiRohitaBhaskaruni/mybudi/README.md

 # mybudi
-Hi! this is my first repsitory
+Hi! this is my first repository